Blubberli/storytestimony/datasets/readme.md

 ## usage

-If you use any of the annotated datasets please do not forget to cite the corresponding references:
+<b>If you use any of the annotated datasets please do not forget to cite the corresponding references:</b>

 [1] Ryo Egawa, Gaku Morio, and Katsuhide Fujita.
 2019.
 Annotating and analyzing semantic role of elementary units and relations in online persuasive arguments.
 In Proceedings of the 57th Annual Meet- ing of the Association for Computational Linguistics: Student Research Workshop, pages 422–428, Florence, Italy.
 Association for Computational Linguistics.